Xilinx/Vitis_Model_Composer/Tutorials/AIE-PL/AIE_HDL_tutorial/README.md

 ![](./Images/vmchub.png)

 The **FPGA clock period** and **Simulink system period** settings control how the Simulink sample times are reflected in the generated HDL code.
-When the **FPGA clock period** corresponds to the hardware clock rate, and **Simulink system period** is equal to the same value, then the sample times observed in Simulink will match those of the design running in hardware.
+When the **FPGA clock period** corresponds to the desired hardware clock rate, and **Simulink system period** is equal to the same value, then the sample times observed in Simulink will match those of the design running in hardware.
 In this case, the settings correspond to a FPGA clock rate of 500 MHz.

 For more information on these parameters, see the [Vitis Model Composer Hub documentation](https://docs.xilinx.com/r/en-US/ug1483-model-composer-sys-gen-user-guide/Vitis-Model-Composer-Hub).